 Sustainabilism is a moral stance based on care and goodwill, and on the cardinal virtues of justice, prudence, temperance and fortitude.
 Sustainabilism favours quality over quantity, sufficiency over affluence, and simple living over wasteful living.

-Sustainability happens when people’s demand on the earth’s resources is less than the supply the earth can sustain.
+Sustainability happens when people’s demand on the earth’s resources (or ecological footprint) is less than the supply the earth can sustain (or biocapacity).
 By taking more than the earth can sustain we deplete the earth’s ability to produce.
 Treating capital as income will always lead to bankruptcy.
 So sustainabilism promotes sustainability over economic growth.
 Perpetual growth on a finite planet is impossible.
 Sustainable development can never be about economic growth, instead it is the development of a steady-state, solar and circular economy.
 A sustainabilist favours craft production over industrial production and a localised, distributed economy over a centralised one.
 It is about a better distribution of wealth and not about more wealth overall.
 In other words, sustainabilism is about a better economy, not a bigger economy.

 Sustainabilism is the way to a better future by having a better present.